Samy-33/blog/posts/quickblog-setup.md

 ```
 Replace the `:git/tag` and `:git/sha` with the latest ones in [quickblog repository](https://github.com/borkdude/quickblog).

-Now we will add a babashka task that hooks into `quickblog` api and exposes its command line tooling.
+Now we will add a babashka task that hooks into `quickblog` api and exposes it as a command line tool.

 ```edn
 {:deps {...} ;; folded deps map